P4T

 The largest airport in the South West of England.

 Bristol Airport is the South West's main aviation gateway, serving the West Country and South Wales from a single terminal at Lulsgate Bottom.
-It handles around 9 million passengers a year, with a route map dominated by short-haul European leisure plus growing scheduled services to Dubai, Iceland and Eastern Europe.
+It handles around 10.5 million passengers a year (2024, a record), with a route map dominated by short-haul European leisure plus growing scheduled services to Dubai, Iceland and Eastern Europe.

 Carriers are led by easyJet, Ryanair, TUI, Jet2 and KLM (with daily Amsterdam connections opening up the wider world via Schiphol).
 Bristol's terminal has been progressively expanded over the past decade, with further capacity upgrades planned through the late 2020s.